LEWES CROWN COURT

 except under an order of the Court.

-(2) Subject to section 4 of the Costs in Criminal Cases Act 1973 and to the
+(2) Subject to section 4 of the Costs in Criminal Cases Act 1973 and to the following

 provisions of this Rule, the Crown Court may make